dustinpfister/blog_posts/_posts/threejs-cone.md

 ## 3 - Making a half cone

 To make a half cone I just need to use the last to arguments that are given to the cone geometry constructor that can be used to set a starting and ending angle for the base arc of the cone.
+So then this example will make use of all of the arguments that can be used when creating a cone geometry.

 ```js
     // CONE